cepdnaclk/e20-4yp-wifi-7-backoff-security-testing-and-threat-prediction/Wifi 7 Security Testing and threat prection/Wifi 7 and MLO/Research Papers/Wi-Fi 7 New Challenges and Opportunities.md

 - **PHY Layer Innovations**:

-    - **Channelization and Tone Plan**: [[Channelization and Tone Plan]]The paper discusses the new designs for utilizing channel widths up to 320 MHz and how spectrum resources (resource units or RUs) are allocated.
+    - **Channelization and Tone Plan**: The paper discusses the new designs for utilizing channel widths up to 320 MHz and how spectrum resources (resource units or RUs) are allocated.

-    - **Multi-RU Support**: [[Multi-RU Support]]A significant improvement over Wi-Fi 6 is the ability to assign multiple RUs to a single user, which provides greater flexibility in scheduling and improves spectrum efficiency.
+    - **Multi-RU Support**: A significant improvement over Wi-Fi 6 is the ability to assign multiple RUs to a single user, which provides greater flexibility in scheduling and improves spectrum efficiency.

-    - **4096-QAM**: [[4096-QAM Modulation]] Confirms the move to this higher-order modulation for a 20% data rate boost over Wi-Fi 6.
+    - **4096-QAM**: Confirms the move to this higher-order modulation for a 20% data rate boost over Wi-Fi 6.

     - **Enhanced Preamble Design**: The preamble (the initial part of a Wi-Fi frame) is being redesigned to be more efficient and backward-compatible, especially for transmissions in the crowded 2.4, 5, and 6 GHz bands.

 - **MAC Layer Innovations**:

-    - **Multi-Link Operations (MLO)**: [[MLO]] This paper details the MAC-level implications of MLO, including how devices will manage aggregation and access across multiple channels simultaneously to boost speed and reliability.
+    - **Multi-Link Operations (MLO)**: This paper details the MAC-level implications of MLO, including how devices will manage aggregation and access across multiple channels simultaneously to boost speed and reliability.

-    - **MIMO Enhancements**: [[Multi-User OFDMA & MU-MIMO Enhancements]] Discusses the move to 16 spatial streams and the challenges of managing CSI feedback.
+    - **MIMO Enhancements**: Discusses the move to 16 spatial streams and the challenges of managing CSI feedback.
 It explores more advanced and efficient feedback mechanisms to reduce overhead.

-    - **Multi-AP Coordination**: [[Multi-AP Coordination]] Provides an in-depth look at the MAC protocols required for coordinated scheduling and transmission among multiple APs, a key feature for improving performance in dense Wi-Fi environments.
+    - **Multi-AP Coordination**: Provides an in-depth look at the MAC protocols required for coordinated scheduling and transmission among multiple APs, a key feature for improving performance in dense Wi-Fi environments.

 #### Opportunities and Future Directions: